 14. Do I need a translator to talk to the Wholesalers?

 Yes, most suppliers at the Yiwu Wholesale Market don’t command more than very basic English.
-You will save plenty of time if you have translator buy your side, when asking about prices, quality options and order terms.
+You will save plenty of time if you have a translator by your side when asking about prices, quality options, and order terms.

 There are many translation and interpretation companies located in Yiwu, so you should not have a hard time finding one.